What is the best way to extend a DBO class without affecting other DBO classes?

 Replies (4)

-RE: What is the best way to extend a DBO class without affecting other DBO classes? - Added by Roel Standaert over 1 year ago
+RE: What is the best way to extend a DBO class without affecting other DBO classes? - Added by Roel Standaert about 2 years ago

 You could for example add another table that only has the data that's specific to a particular subclass: https://web.csulb.edu/colleges/coe/cecs/dbdesign/dbdesign.php?page=subclass.php